Skip to content

 For every AI model, there's a fundamental action it performs—a transaction.
 This could be a single prediction, a customer query, or a generated piece of content.
 Tracking the cost per transaction helps you understand the unit economics of your AI.
 To calculate it, you divide the total cost of running the model (including infrastructure, software, and maintenance) by the number of transactions it completes over a specific period.
 AI can even help with this process by analyzing complex data to identify cost drivers, usage patterns, and potential inefficiencies, giving you a clear path to optimization.

-Measure resource utilization
+Check your resource utilization rates

 AI models, especially deep learning models, are hungry for computational power.
 This means your GPUs and CPUs are a major cost center.
 Resource utilization measures how much of your available computing power is actually being used.
 If your utilization rates are low, you're paying for idle resources.
 The goal is to match your resource allocation to your actual needs.
 Modern AI platforms often include agents that automate tasks like workload balancing and resource scaling, ensuring that resources are used efficiently to minimize waste and maximize productivity.